-Smart charging refers to a system where an electric vehicle and a charging device share a data connection, and the charging device shares a data connection with a charging operator.
+Smart EV charging or intelligent charging refers to a system where an electric vehicle and a charging device share a data connection, and the charging device shares a data connection with a charging operator.

 As opposed to traditional (or dumb) charging devices that aren’t connected to the cloud, smart charging allows the charging station owner to monitor, manage, and restrict the use of their devices remotely to optimize energy consumption.

 With cloud-based solutions, only sky is the limit (pun intended).
 Smart EV charging service can be modified: it is effortless to add and remove features and create a system that suits your needs.
 New features can also be added and updated to existing charging stations.
 This is why smart EV charging is also future-proof.
 Changing demands and hopes will be turned into new features, and added into the smart system as the world keeps changing.